 As Western electricity systems became more integrated through deregulated wholesale markets, and as capacity issues began to emerge, it became clear that the Council needed to understand the pattern of electricity demand over seasons, months, and hours of the day.
 The load shape forecasting system (LSFS) was developed to do this.
-The model identifies what kinds of equipment are contributing to demand and how much electricity they are using during each hour of the day across all hours of the year.
-All of these individual use patterns are aggregated up to represent the total power systems hourly shape of electricity demand.
+The model identifies the equipment that is contributing to demand and how much electricity it is using during each hour of the day across all hours of the year.
+All of these individual end use patterns are aggregated up to represent the total power systems hourly shape of electricity demand.

 Although the Northwest Power Act still requires a 20-year forecast of demand, changes in the electricity industry have meant a greater focus on the short-term energy landscape.
 When the Council developed its first several plans, large-scale nuclear and coal plants were the resources options available.
 These resources took 8 to 12 years to site, license and construct.
-Now, natural gas-fired combustion turbines or wind generation which take 2 to 4 years plan and develop are the principal resources being considered for development.
+Now, natural gas-fired combustion turbines, solar PV or wind generation which take 2 to 4 years plan and develop are the principal resources being considered for development.
 As a result the need to analyze the uncertainty surrounding long-term load growth is less of an issue than it was in the past.

 One of the most significant issues facing the region's power system today is that the pattern of electricity demand and the resource mix used to meet that demand have changed.
 The question is not only if we have energy to meet annual demand, but whether we have adequate capacity to meet times of peak demand.
 The Pacific Northwest now more closely resembles the rest of the West, which has always been capacity constrained.
-The region can now expect peak prices during Western peak demand periods.
-In response, the Seventh Power Plan is focusing more on capacity as well as energy forecast of electricity demand.
+In response, the Seventh Power Plan is focuses on both capacity and energy demand forecast.

 Additionally, the region is no longer independent of the entire Western U.S. electricity market.
 Electricity prices and the adequacy of supply are now determined by West-wide electricity conditions.
-The Council uses the AURORA[®] electricity market model, which requires assumptions about demand growth for all areas of the Western-integrated electricity grid.
+The Council uses the AURORAxmp[®] electricity market model, which requires assumptions about demand growth for all areas of the Western-integrated electricity grid.

-Given all these changes, the demand forecast needs to be able to analyze short-term, temporal patterns of demand and expanded geographic areas.
-As well, any forecast must address the effect of energy-efficiency improvements on the power system.
-Finding new ways to assess conservation potential, or to encourage its adoption without explicit estimates of the electricity likely to be saved, is a significant issue for regional planning.
+Given all these changes, the Council demand forecast system must be able to analyze short-term, temporal patterns of demand over expanded geographic areas.
+In addition, the demand forecasting system must address the effect of energy-efficiency improvements on both annual and hourly use of electricity.